 - Avoid grapefruit and grapefruit juice.

-- Avoid Seville oranges.
+- Avoid Seville oranges and Seville orange juice.

 - This drug caused fertility problems in animals.
 It is not known if it will cause fertility problems in humans.
 Talk with the doctor.